Aurignacian Night

 A twig snapped in the forest behind the creature, but it didn't startle.
 It stepped forward, one silent pace, into a shaft of firelight thin as a reed.
 The light caught the edges of its fur, tipping each hair with bronze.

 He should have called out.
 Should have returned to the circle.
-But the air between the boy and the wolf held its own still spell, seemed to dare them both to break it.
+But the air between the boy and the wolf held its own still spell, and seemed to dare them both to break it.

 So he stayed where he was, breathing as quietly as he could, letting the warmth of the fire brush his back, and kept his gaze soft and open.

-Behind him, a woman laughed low, tired and genuine, and the child glanced back for half a heartbeat.
+Behind him, a woman laughed low, tired and genuine, and the boy glanced back for half a heartbeat.
 When he turned again, the creature was closer.
 Not near enough to touch, but a jump.
 A lunge.

 A breeze moved between them, thin with night-cold.
-The creature lifted its nose to catch the child's scent: smoke, earth, milk-tooth breath, and something in it eased.
+The creature lifted its nose to catch the boy's scent: smoke, earth, milk-tooth breath, and something in it eased.
+It lowered itself to the ground, watching.
+Staying.

-It did not move away.
+It did not look away.

 The creature rose, lowered its head.